 The only problem is that pure crystalline silicon is a poor conductor of electricity because none of its electrons are free to move about, unlike the electrons in more optimum conductors like copper.

 To address this issue, the silicon in a solar cell has impurities — other atoms purposefully mixed in with the silicon atoms — which changes the way things work a bit.
-We usually think of impurities as something undesirable, but in this case, our cell wouldn't work without them.
+We usually think of impurities as something undesirable, but in this case, the cell wouldn't work without them.
 Consider silicon with an atom of phosphorus here and there, maybe one for every million silicon atoms.

 Phosphorus has five electrons in its outer shell, not four.
 It still bonds with its silicon neighbor atoms, but in a sense, the phosphorus has one electron that doesn't have anyone to hold hands with.
 It doesn't form part of a bond, but there is a positive proton in the phosphorus nucleus holding it in place.